Marketing Sales and Service Blog | Bluleadz Inbound Agency

 • Improving your customer service

 A good CRM helps you accomplish all of these goals.
 In fact, this is one of the most effective softwares you can add to your tech stack.
 The average return on investment (ROI) on CRM software is $8.71 for every dollar spent.
-Plus, using a CRM can help increase sales by up to 29 percent and have a significant impact on customer retention rates
+Plus, using a CRM can have a significant impact on customer retention rates.

 While these benefits are attractive, they’re not guaranteed.
 In order to achieve the level of success reflected by the above data, you’ll first need to develop actionable steps to get you there — aka, develop a CRM strategy.